AGM Approved on 30th October 2019

 The purposes of the Club are to promote the amateur sport of athletics and community participation in the same.

 4.1 Membership of the Club shall be open to anyone interested in the sport on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
-However, limitation of membership according to available facilities is allowable on a non-discriminatory basis.

 4.2 The Club may have different classes of membership and subscription on a non-discriminatory and fair basis.
 The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.